orkhan/InkSluggable/README.md

 ## Copyright and License

-Eloquent-Sluggable was written by Colin Viebrock and released under the MIT License.
+Eloquent-Sluggable was written by Colin Viebrock (Modified by Orkhan Maharramli) and released under the MIT License.
 See the LICENSE file for details.

 Copyright 2013 Colin Viebrock